Hahkeye/brewery-app-companion/README.md

-## Screenshot
+## Screenshots

-Below is the draft version of my weather forecast project.
+Below are the screenshots for our three pages.

 ![](screenshotp1.png)
 ![](screenshotp2.png)